danlabrador/mini-addu-sis/README.md

 2. **Visiting the hosted site:** You can also access the web application by visiting [daniellabrador.com/mini-addu-sis](http://daniellabrador.com/mini-addu-sis).

-## Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE.md) file for details.